Chad (TV series): Development

 On February 10, 2016, it was reported that a comedy starring Nasim Pedrad was given a pilot order at Fox.
 On August 5, 2016, it was announced that the idea would not be moving forward at Fox, and would be shopped elsewhere to broadcast, cable and streaming networks.
 On May 15, 2019, TBS gave Chad a series order, along with the first trailer of the series being released.
-On May 19, 2021, TBS renewed the series for a second season; which was scheduled to premiere in July 2022.
+On May 19, 2021, TBS renewed the series for a second season; which was scheduled to premiere on July 11, 2022.
 Instead, hours before the second season was scheduled to premiere, TBS canceled the series.

-On October 26, 2022, it was announced that The Roku Channel had acquired the series and would air the second season.
+In October 2022, The Roku Channel acquired the series and premiered the second season on January 19, 2024.

+On May 7, 2024, The Roku Channel cancelled the series after the second season.

 Filming

-In April 2021, it was announced that the series will be relocating its production to California, to take advantage of tax incentives provided by the California Film Commission.
+In 2021, the series relocated its production from British Columbia to California, to take advantage of tax incentives provided by the California Film Commission.

 Reception

 Viewership

-On April 7, 2021, it was revealed that Chad debuted as the top-rated scripted cable program of 2021.
+Chad debuted as the top-rated scripted cable program of 2021.
 The series premiere received 1.9 million viewers across two airings, with 765,000 viewers in the targeted 18-49 demographic.